-- a) location of any Sensitive Receptors and Critical Facilitates, Infrastructure and Utilities in proximity to the project - b) noise (including air blasting overpressure) generating activities, their locations, work periods10 (standard hours, non-standard hours (day / evening), nonstandard hours (night time)) - c) evaluation outcome of whether Sensitive Receptors will likely be impacted by construction noise
+- a) location of any Sensitive Receptors and Critical Facilitates, Infrastructure and Utilities in proximity to the project - b) noise (including air blasting overpressure) generating activities, their locations, work periods 10 (standard hours, non-standard hours (day / evening), nonstandard hours (night time)) - c) evaluation outcome of whether Sensitive Receptors will likely be impacted by construction noise - d) noise Management Measures to avoid or minimise noise impacts, and - e) contingency plan for Environmental Harm associated with noise impacts.

-10 Work periods are as defined in the Transport Noise Management Code of Practice: Volume 2 Table 3.1.3.
+&lt;sup>10 Work periods are as defined in the Transport Noise Management Code of Practice: Volume 2 Table 3.1.3.